 It’s not a pretty sight for either set of cardholders.

-The Citi Prestige Visa has a $700 annual fee, so for this to go to a 1 point per $ earn card for two of the major airline currencies on the market, when there are higher earning cards out there, is not good.
+The Citi Prestige Mastercard has a $700 annual fee, so for this to go to a 1 point per $ earn card for two of the major airline currencies on the market, when there are higher earning cards out there, is not good.

 For Citi Premier cardholders this means that their effective earn rates on spend have been cut from a relatively market leading position.